umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Add-A-New-Font-Style/index.md

 ![embed window with link](images/Embed-menu.png)
 :::

 Go to your Theme settings page in the Umbraco Uno backoffice, navigate to the **Embed Font** field and paste in the link.
-After this is done, then you can add the body font and the heading font.
+After this is done, then you can add the body font and the heading font, it is possible to choose a differnt font for header and body.

+The way you add the header and body font is to type in the name of the font.

 ![where to add it in the backoffice](images/Add-font.png)

-## How to change the font using the Theme Picker
+## How to change the font using the Theme Editor

-To change the font using the Theme Picker, you will have to go to a preview page of your site and click the green paintbrush button on the right side.
+To change the font using the [Theme Editor](../../Getting-Started/Themes/index.md), you will have to go to a preview page of your site and click the green paintbrush button on the right side.
 From there, go to the Text tab and select the fonts you want.